What would be a good idea for a new CPU and platform to try on a P2?

-And how would fetching be handled?
+How would fetching be handled?
 If you assume a byte and a byte operand, that is a nice and even 16 bits.
 But what if that is a single-byte opcode?
 Then the next one is an opcode too.
-I know the 6502 discarded these.
+The 6502 discarded these.
 It wasn't until the limited run of the 65CE02 that they recycled those.
 That "data" byte would get forwarded back into the pipeline, and while that happened, the immediate operand was loaded (or the next instruction if this happened twice in a row).
 And what about the maximum immediate size?
 Should I add some 24-bit instructions?
 That would seem efficient as a single-byte opcode and a 3-byte immediate would be an even 32-bits.
 And of course, what about handling within the P2, should one just do 32-bit fetches from the hub?

-And how would this interpretation be implemented?
+How would this interpretation be implemented?
 I mean, is there an efficient way to branch based on virtual opcodes without polling or even testing bits and having instruction trees?
 How would one go about going from the virtual opcode to its "microcode?"
 Does the P2 have an efficient way to deal with 256 instruction handlers?

 I mentioned the possibility of using parallel SRAM.
-I know, some would consider that not worth the effort and suggest PSRAM or some other serial arrangement.
+Some would consider that not worth the effort and suggest PSRAM or some other serial arrangement.
 But I can see that as possible if one has plenty of multiplexers on the board (or hell, the /CS line on the memory) and allocates a line for that.
 And peripherals can watch that line too and know when they can speak to the P2 (even if it's another P2).

-And then what about sound?
+What about sound?
 I'd like the sound to be a little better than what existed in the retro era.
-The TI Chip was nice in that you had 3 tone channels and a noise channel. and the Pokey improved on that in that you could use all 4 channels as you saw fit.
+The TI chip was nice in that you had 3 tone channels and a noise channel. and the Pokey improved on that in that you could use all 4 channels as you saw fit.
 Plus that added 16-bit sound mode and gave you the ability to bit-bang through it too.
 And the IBM PC, while it had the worst sound of all, you had the full range of sound.
 One of the high pitches I sometimes used was 15,750 Hz.
 That one is kind of nostalgic.
 And the Gigatron, I think you can only go up to around 3900 Hz or so before aliasing gets you.
 I never messed with a SID or even know how to program it.
 It seems a bit complex to me.
 At least it is more in tune, though jazz musicians and demo makers don't seem to care.
 There are features I wished existed for the old platforms, such as a note mode, and a chord mode.
 For some songs, at least 5 channels would be handy.
 It would also be nice to have a library of the most common samples built in.
 So have square, sine, triangle, ramp/sawtooth, noise, percussion, and anything used by common games.
 Maybe the interesting of the nonstandard waveforms, like 2 triangles and convex in the center, one that starts as a square or triangle and transitions into a sine, one that starts as a square but ends in noise, etc. So I'd like more options and better sound than in the old days, but not too awfully complex.
 And vibrato, pitch-bending, and a few other variations would be nice.

 And what about the video?
 I wouldn't mind something that could do 320x240 and 640x480.
 And of course, to do that in bit-map mode, you'd need 75K and 300K for those, assuming 8-bit colors.
 Hardware sprites of some sort would be nice.
 So would a text mode.
-I don't know what to think about an indirection table like the Gigatron uses.
+I don't know what to think about an indirection table as the Gigatron uses.
 That is to make special effects easier, such as scrolling, duplicating lines, flipping the screen, etc. But that approach can be clunky to work with and fragments the memory.
-And David Murray thought of a way to do better than CGA, and trade that with memory.
+David Murray thought of a way to do better than CGA, and trade that with memory.
 That is to store things so that each line has a 16-byte header to define the colors for that line and then let each byte represent 2 pixels.
 So you can use up to 256 colors on a page, but only 16 per line.
-You could do similar with 4-color modes by having a 4-byte header, and then have 4 pixels per byte.
+You could do similar with 4-color modes by having a 4-byte header, and then using 4 pixels per byte.
 Once again, you can have 256 colors on a page, but only 4 per line.
 That would be more useful than the CGA hi-res mode.
 However, you couldn't use scrolling in these multi-pixel modes unless you scroll by 2-4 pixels at a time (unless you get really complex).
-And I've thought about ways to have a 9-bit output which isn't possible for an 8-bit system unless you let the exact opcode number determine the status of the highest bit.
+I've thought about ways to have a 9-bit output which isn't possible for an 8-bit system unless you let the exact opcode number determine the status of the highest bit.
 But then, how would one store it?
 So 16-bit would make that more possible.
-At that point, you might as well go with 15-bits.
+At that point, you might as well go with 15 bits.

 I thought it was interesting how MS-DOS and text mode worked.
 You had 80x25 text.
 That is 2000 characters.
 However, it was stored as 4000, giving each character a 16-color foreground and background.
 The ASCII code represented where the pixels were, and the color byte determined what they were.